 Law enforcement tools and techniques for investigating drug conspiracy charges include working with confidential informants, general surveillance, anonymous tips, and things of that nature.

 Generally, law enforcement would receive some type of tip or they would be working with a confidential informant that would utilize recording equipment or recording devices.
 With the aid of a confidential informant, they will capture somebody in what is called a sting operation or an undercover operation and usually get that agreement recorded.
 That would be the primary evidence of the conspiracy in these types of cases.

 Evidence of Intent to Conspire

-The more specific the evidence is with respect to the agreement for the commission of the future crime, the higher the level of the intent would be for a Florida conspiracy.
+The more specific the evidence is with respect to the agreement for the commission of the future crime, the higher the level of the intent would be.
 For example, comparing, “Hey do you want to go sell some drugs together tomorrow?” versus coming up with an explicit plan.
 These plans typically include what two people are going to sell, who they are going to sell it to, how much they are going to sell it for, what time they are going to meet, any signals that are part of a prearranged plan and more.
-Ft Lauderdale drug conspiracy lawyers have seen courts will look at these elements to determine intent as it relates to a drug conspiracy case.
+Ft Lauderdale drug conspiracy lawyers have seen courts will look at these elements to determine intent as it relates to this type of case.